In This Article

 1. Arts and Crafts Paint party

 Paint doesn’t have to stay on a paintbrush!
-And when you’re looking for indoor activities for kids that will keep them busy and entertained throughout quarantine, you might need to start thinking outside of the box.
+And when you’re looking for indoor activities for toddlers that will keep them busy and entertained throughout quarantine, you might need to start thinking outside of the box.
 So instead of painting pictures with a brush, why not have a full body paint party?
 Find a spot in the house that’s okay to get a little messy (preferably not a carpet), grab some paint and a large canvas, throw on some old clothes, and use your full body to paint!
 Yes, you will get dirty, but your kids will love it – and paint can be washed off!
 Just keep some paper towels nearby to clean up any floor messes.

 Other things you can use to paint?